kanaria69/Mainecoco/README.md

-## Why can't you use "Beef stew" as a password?
-Because it's not stroganoff.
+## Why did the sentence fail the driving test?
+It never came to a full stop.